-We are used to swipe our credit cards every day and get the items we need, we even use our phones to pay for the things we desire.
-However, in the event of a regional emergency, your credit cards will become useless for quite a while and this is why it’s important to keep cash in your bug out bag or on you at all times.
+We are used to swipe our credit cards every day and get the items we need.
+Today, we even use our phones to pay for the things we desire.
+However, in the event of a regional emergency, your credit cards will become useless for quite a while.
+This is why it’s important to keep cash in your bug out bag or on you at all times.

-Regardless the reason behind the emergency, most of the world will still take cold hard cash and you would have the upper hand if you keep cash in your bug out bag.
-There are many preppers and survivalist who recommend having a cash reserve ready for emergencies and their reasons vary based on the event they are prepping for.
+Regardless the reason behind the emergency, most of the world will still take cold hard cash.
+You would have the upper hand if you keep cash in your bug out bag.
+There are many preppers and survivalist who recommend having a cash reserve ready for emergencies.
+Their reasons vary based on the event they are prepping for.

 There is also the debate on how much cash one should keep in the bug out bag and how to use it when things go south.
 I can’t speak for others, but I can share with you how I’m prepping in regard to this topic.
 I usually keep $1,500 as my emergency money reserve and if I somehow manage to use some of it, I always put it back.
 If you want to keep cash in your bug out bag, it is important to keep in mind that you shouldn’t keep all your eggs in one basket.
 I usually divide the amount of cash I put aside and keep some of the money on me, just as a backup plan.